 Plant Diseases

-Thyme is also susceptible to a few diseases that affect the plant’s health and growth.
+Thyme is also susceptible to a few diseases that can affect its health and growth.
 The most common are root rot, gray mold, and Alternaria blight.

 How to Harvest